-Deliveries may be delayed, but scammers are coming out of the woodwork right on cue — preying upon impatient buyers with fake shipping alerts that require “verification” for delivery.
+Deliveries may be delayed, but scammers are coming out of the woodwork right on cue—preying on impatient buyers with fake shipping alerts that require “verification” for delivery.
 In other words, they’re using our reliance on shipping services against us.
-When you click the link, or fill out the form, they could be installing malware on your computer, or phishing for your information to gain access to other accounts.
+When you click the link, or fill out the form, they could be installing malware on your computer or phishing for your information to gain access to other accounts.

-Don't click on a link that was sent to you, rather go to the original site and request delivery updates from there.
+Don't click on a link sent to you.
+Instead, go to the original site and request delivery updates from there.
 Avoid emails with attachments at all costs.
 Unless someone you know explicitly says they will be sending an email with an attachment, don’t open it.

-You receive an email message that used one of these, or similar statements:
+You receive an email message that uses one of these or similar statements:

 - We've noticed some suspicious activity or log-in attempts

 - Please verify your bank account or debit card number

 - Confirm your personal information so we may process your order/refund